jonatankruszewski/m201-mongodb-mongodb-performance/notes.md

 - Collocating the mongos in the same server as the application will reduce the latency.
 - Two types of reads in sharded clusters:
-  - Scattered gathered, where we ping all nodes of our shard cluster for the information
+  - Scatter gather, where we ping all nodes of our shard cluster for the information
   - Routed queries: To a specific shard.
 Obviously performs better.
 Uses the sharded key.
 Mongos can pinpoint the cluster
   - Sort happens in the primary shard
   - Once the sort merge is performed in the main shard, it comes back to the mongos and then to the client.